River Elegy: Synopsis

-The film asserts that the Ming dynasty's ban on activities is comparable to the building of the Great Wall by China's first emperor Ying Zheng.
+The film asserts that the Ming dynasty's ban on maritime activities is comparable to the building of the Great Wall by China's first emperor Ying Zheng.
 China's land-based civilization was defeated by maritime civilizations backed by modern sciences, and was further challenged with the problem of life and death ever since the latter half of the 19th century, landmarked by the Opium War.
 Using the analogy of the Yellow River, China was portrayed as once at the forefront of civilization, but subsequently dried up due to isolation and conservatism.
 Rather, the revival of China must come from the flowing blue seas which represent the explorative, open cultures of the West and Japan.

+Authors also cite several narratives to make arguments, including the "oriental despotism" and the "hydraulic empire" from Karl August Wittfogel, "Eurocentrism" from Hegel, as well as the "decline of Chinese civilization and remaining of Western civilization" from Arnold J. Toynbee.
+The reformist calls for economic liberalization and political democratization in River Elegy rejected the usual “(anti-)Marxist” framework and instead adopted a discourse of (anti-)modernity.
+This exposed the real opposition underlying reform: orthodox Marxism had become a conservative defence of China’s traditional agrarian civilization, symbolized by the Yellow River.
+Thus, those calling themselves “socialists” or “orthodox Marxists” occupied a deeply reactionary rather than revolutionary position.